mendix/docs/content/refguide/new-merge-algorithm.md

     ![Old algorithm conflicts](attachments/new-merge-algorithm/old-merge-algorithm-conflicts.png)

 The only thing you can do is to choose changes for the page either from the main line or from the branch line.
-You cannot combine changes from both sides and have to redo teh work to have changes from both lines.
+You cannot combine changes from both sides and have to redo the work to have changes from both lines.

 ### 3.2 Merging With the New Algorithm